Kotlin Help

 Use generated headers from C

-#include "libnative_api.h" #include "stdio.h" int main(int argc, char** argv) { //obtain reference for calling Kotlin/Native functions libnative_ExportedSymbols* lib = libnative_symbols(); lib->kotlin.root.example.forIntegers(1, 2, 3, 4); lib->kotlin.root.example.forFloats(1.0f, 2.0); //use C and Kotlin/Native strings const char* str = "Hello from Native!"; const char* response = lib->kotlin.root.example.strings(str); printf("in: %s\nout:%s\n", str, response); lib->DisposeString(response); //create Kotlin object instance libnative_kref_example_Clazz newInstance = lib->kotlin.root.example.Clazz.Clazz(); long x = lib->kotlin.root.example.Clazz.memberFunction(newInstance, 42); lib->DisposeStablePointer(newInstance.pinned); printf("DemoClazz returned %ld\n", x); return 0; }
+#include "libnative_api.h" #include "stdio.h" int main(int argc, char** argv) { // Obtain reference for calling Kotlin/Native functions libnative_ExportedSymbols* lib = libnative_symbols(); lib->kotlin.root.example.forIntegers(1, 2, 3, 4); lib->kotlin.root.example.forFloats(1.0f, 2.0); // Use C and Kotlin/Native strings const char* str = "Hello from Native!"; const char* response = lib->kotlin.root.example.strings(str); printf("in: %s\nout:%s\n", str, response); lib->DisposeString(response); // Create Kotlin object instance libnative_kref_example_Clazz newInstance = lib->kotlin.root.example.Clazz.Clazz(); long x = lib->kotlin.root.example.Clazz.memberFunction(newInstance, 42); lib->DisposeStablePointer(newInstance.pinned); printf("DemoClazz returned %ld\n", x); return 0; }

-Compile and run the example on Linux and macOS
+Compile and run the project

 clang main.c libnative.dylib

-On Linux call a similar command:
+On Linux

 gcc main.c libnative.so

-Call lib.exe from the toolchain to generate the static library wrapper libnative.lib that automates the DLL usage from the code:
+1. Call lib.exe from the toolchain to generate the static library wrapper libnative.lib that automates the DLL usage from the code:

-lib /def:libnative_symbols.def /out:libnative.lib
+lib /def:libnative.def /out:libnative.lib

-Now you are ready to compile our main.c into an executable.
+2. Compile your main.c into an executable.
 Include the generated libnative.lib into the build command and start:

 cl.exe main.c libnative.lib